whatisnuclear/website/power-basics.md

 Rather than the standard units of Joules, electric companies bill by the kilowatt-hour, as you can see by looking at your most recent utility bill.
 This is just another measure of energy, akin to the Joule.
-1 kW-hr is the amount of energy used if it is pulled at 1000 Watts for 1 hour.
+1 kW-hr is the amount of energy used if it is pulled at 1000 watts for 1 hour.
 If you convert hours to seconds, you&rsquo;ll find that this is equivalent to 3.6 million Joules.

 # Burnup